 7. Leadership means you develop others

-Rustin mentored a twenty five year old Martin Luther King Jr. when he was given the responsibility of the Montgomery bus boycott.
-King had no experience in organising and was young socks to this well trained organiser.
+Rustin mentored a 25-year-old Martin Luther King Jr. when he was given the responsibility of the Montgomery bus boycott.
+King had no experience in organising and was young socks to this well-trained organiser.
 Rustin would use his knowledge, contacts, and organisational abilities, to train King into the man we all know today.
-Rustin was not only his mentor, he would be his ghostwriter, teacher, and nonviolence strategist.
+Rustin was not only his mentor, but he would also be his ghostwriter, teacher, and nonviolence strategist.

-When law and policy affects the people, train them how to navigate the system for themselves.
-Along with Ella Baker, Rustin would develop guides, run trainings and mentor people on their rights, how to organise and win change.
+When law and policy affect the people, train them how to navigate the system for themselves.
+Along with Ella Baker, Rustin would develop guides, run training and mentor people on their rights, how to organise and win change.

 8. People you love will let you down